Rithesh-2005/BDA_Assignment2/README.md

      5. Trains a Random Forest model with 100 trees
      6. Evaluates the model using accuracy metric
      7. Optionally plots the confusion matrix for performance insight
-2. KMeans Clustering on Synthetic Blob Data using PySpark This project demonstrates how to apply KMeans clustering on synthetically generated data using PySpark.
+2. KMeans Clustering on Synthetic Blob Data using PySpark:
+This project demonstrates how to apply KMeans clustering on synthetically generated data using PySpark.
 It showcases the integration of Spark MLlib with Pandas, Scikit-learn, and Seaborn for end-to-end clustering and visualization.
 What It Does?
     1. Generates synthetic 2D data using make_blobs() from sklearn.datasets.
     2. Converts the dataset into a PySpark DataFrame.
     3. Prepares feature vectors using VectorAssembler.